SnakeTuan/Learning-Bigdata/Kerberos/basic-things.md

-# Understand how kerberos work
+# Understanding how kerberos work

 ## What is Kerberos: